National Broadband Network: Retail service providers

-NBN Co wholesales Layer 2 network access to retail service providers. who retail Internet access and other services.
+NBN Co wholesales Layer 2 network access to retail service providers (RSPs), who retail Internet access and other services.
+In this respect they strongly represent Internet Service Providers (ISPs).

 Pricing to RSPs is uniform within each technology regardless of where the service is delivered and across the technologies for the basic package.
 To provide this uniform pricing, regional and rural areas are cross-subsidised with the lower cost metropolitan areas.
 However, as RSP costs may vary, retail prices may vary between RSPs.

 At February 2017, over 50 Retail Service Providers offered services, with three (Telstra, Optus and TPG) sharing 83% of the market.
 Fibre and fixed wireless plans start from $29.90 per month for the lowest tier of 12/1 megabit per second download/upload speeds and the highest speed tier of 1000/400 for $330 per month.

 Connectivity

-To prevent other potential providers from undercutting NBN Co in metropolitan areas, new fibre networks are required to be open access and charge similar prices; these rules are known as the 'anti-cherry picking' provisions, which were enacted with other NBN legislation.
+To prevent other potential providers from undercutting NBN Co in metropolitan areas, new fibre networks are required to be open access and charge similar prices; these rules are known as the "anti-cherry picking" provisions, which were enacted with other NBN legislation.